-- To apply to take the National Certification Exam (NCE) or the Massage and Bodywork Licensing Exam (MBLEx).
+- To apply to take the Massage and Bodywork Licensing Exam (MBLEx).

 - To apply for licensure to practice in North Carolina.

-- Who are able to function as providers of massage therapy care and bodywork.
+- Who are able to function as healthcare providers of massage therapy care and bodywork.

 - Who strive for excellence and assume leadership roles in providing quality therapeutic massage to clients and groups of clients throughout the lifespan in a variety of settings.

-- Upon completion of the diploma, graduates may be eligible to take the exam offered by the NCBTMB.
-Upon successful passing of the NCE, the graduate may be eligible to apply for licensure with the NC-BMBT (North Carolina Board of Massage and Bodywork Therapy, NCBTMB).
+- Upon completion of Certificate I & II, graduates may be eligible to take the exam offered by the FSMTB (Federation of State Massage Therapy & Bodywork).
+Upon successful passing of the MBLEx (Massage & Bodywork Licensing Examination – state licensing exam), the graduate may be eligible to apply for licensure with the NC-BMBT (North Carolina Board of Massage and Bodywork Therapy)

 - Why would I want a career in Therapeutic Massage?